 Please note that while the import will not overwrite an existing project, it does not ensure the project name not already in use.
 This may lead to several projects having the same name.

-In the list of .fm.zip file, swipe to delete archives that are no longer needed.
+To free up space on the iPhone, in the list of .fm.zip files, swipe to delete any archives that are no longer needed.